Metaculus/Mobility/README.md

-# Mobility
+# COVID-19 Mobility Data Aggregator.
+Scraper of Apple COVID-19 Mobility Reports for the purpose of COVID-19 related forecasting
-Apple Mobility Data
+This is a repository with a data scraper of Apple's Mobility Data.

 ### About [Apple COVID-19 Mobility Trends Reports](https://www.apple.com/covid19/mobility)